ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-23-got-global-outsourcing-100-2015-listing.md

 As a certification demonstrating outsourcing business excellence of our company we listed [ISO 9001:2008 certification](http://www.issart.com/en/news/index/id/91) that we obtained in 2013.

-As for the last (but not the least) factor – we don’t have COPs in our company yet.
+As for the last (but not the least) factor – we don't have COPs in our company yet.

 #### Programs for Innovation